FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 By clicking the `Synchronize...` button Forge will first download updated files from Simplifier and then upload updated files from your folder to Simplifier.
 You can also download or upload separately by clicking the drop-down arrow and clicking the desired option.
-The `Remove link...` button allows you to remove the link between your project folder and Simplfiier.
 The `Open...` button opens a browser to your project on Simplifier.

 ![Simplifier synchronize options](../images/SyncToolbarDropdown.png)